Relationship Issues Therapists in Kanata, ON

 Registered Psychotherapist (Qualifying) at Stephanie Neshcov Psychotherapy

-Kanata, Ontario(Virtual Only)
+Kanata, ON(Virtual Only)

 ACCEPTING NEW CLIENTS.
 Hi I’m Steph.
 I’m a Registered Psychotherapist (Qualifying) with a passion for helping others navigate life’s challenges.
 I offer virtual services in a safe and confidential space to individuals 10+ years old living in Ontario.